 Shortly, they came upon a dirty alley with stray cats picking at and consuming the rancid garbage.
 The trio walked nervously into this dark, mysterious maze.

-"We're looking for a lost dog..." they replied together.
+"We're looking for a lost dog..." the trio nervously replied in unison.

 "Oh, down to the left.
 In that alley, right there young lady." he replied as he smirked a dirty grin.